 The best articles you may have missed – you’re gonna wanna share these!

-The Coach’s Corner blog allowed us to discuss common topics our students asked, published in a format that dancers worldwide could learn from and respond to.
-We enjoy “talking shop”, but we decided to draw the line at skill development: physical skills are better discussed in private lessons.
+The Coach’s Corner blog allows us to discuss common topics our students asked, published in a format that dancers worldwide could learn from and respond to.
+We enjoy “talking shop”, but for the blog, I draw the line at skill development: physical skills are better discussed in private lessons.
 But there are so many topics that dancers all over the world are uninformed or confused about – information that should be free and discussed publicly, no lesson required.
 The Coach’s Corner targets these topics.

 Help spread the word!

 Our biggest challenge has been spreading the word.
 Facebook only allows us to have 5,000 “friends”, which I maxed out years ago.
 The “overflow” friends get filed as “followers” by Facebook.
-We try to encourage people to “like” our fan page instead, and follow us on Instagram, so we don’t have to reject friend requests.
+We try to encourage people to “like” our fan page instead, and follow us on Instagram.
 But the Facebook gods don’t display the Coach’s Corner posts on all 5,000+ friend’s news feeds.
 Which means a few thousand deserving dancers never get a chance to access this rare and thorough informative articles.

 So, we call upon you, dancer, to think as you read, “Who do I know this would apply to?”, “Where can I share this that it will make an impact?” and click the share button, make a comment, or ask us a follow up question.
 Hashtag it, re-tweet it, or put a link to it on your community’s or studio’s website for more people to take advantage.
 For those of you who have done this already – thank you for your support and helping us contribute to the worldwide WCS community!